aguywithglasses/DevMountain-Creative-Challenge/README.md

 ## Results

+I pulled down a complete version of DevMountain's homepage so I knew what I was working with as far as design.

-I investigated General Assembly's site and grabbed the secitons of code they use for this.
-Generally I'd use a jQuery plug-in but I was interested in learning exactly how they did it.
-I've changed some design elements to match DevMountain's style.
+As I investigated the sample site and brainstormed how to replicate the functionality, I decided to dive in and grab the code they use for this so I could mimic the functionality as close as possible.
+I've updated the design elements to match DevMountain's style.

 When the page loads, after about 10 seconds, the sign-up dialog pops.
 When dismissed, then the bottom email nav bar appears with a functional "Sign Up Now" button and close button.
-This will hide when scrolled to the top or bottom of page.
-So if you don't see it, just scroll a bit and it will show.
-Originally, dismissing the nav bar would set a cookie so the user wouldn't see it again for a year, but I've disabled this for this challenge so it's work everytime.
+This will hide when scrolled to the top or bottom of page and only works when the page width is So if you don't see it, just scroll a bit and it will show.
+Originally, dismissing the nav bar would set a cookie so the user wouldn't see it again for a year, but I've disabled this for this challenge and it will pop everytime.

-This was fun to investigate and learn!
-I hope it is, and I am, what you're looking for.